-• Most people cannot easily estimate how long they will live and often do not consider this factor when saving for retirement.
-One analysis by the auditing firm Ernst and Young estimated that three-fifths of middle-income new retirees in 2008 were at risk of outliving their savings and could be forced to eventually reduce their standard of living by a fourth, on average.53
+Most people cannot easily estimate how long they will live and often do not consider this factor when saving for retirement.
+One analysis by the Center for Retirement Research at Boston College estimated that about half of households entering retirement age in 2013 were at risk of outliving their savings and could be forced to significantly reduce their standard of living.